 On Skye we’d aligned ourselves with nature, our pulses and brainwaves synchronised to that of the living, breathing environment surrounding us.
 A sacred meeting between human being and Mother Earth – something our ancestors probably knew far more intimately than us.

-To extend our time in this altered state, we contemplated visiting the Fairy Pools but decided that our van might have found the single lane roads too tough.
+To extend our time in this altered state, we contemplated visiting the Fairy Pools.
+However, our left, logical brains regained authority over us and decided that our van might have found the single lane roads too rough.

-Next time, we’ll either brave it, or rent a smaller campervan.
-From what we’ve seen in pictures, it’s somewhere we must visit…
+Next time, we’ll either brave it, rent a smaller campervan, or stay in the dreamtime!

-So, instead, we had the next best thing: a fish and chip supper overlooking the water at Broadford.
+Whatever, we had the next best thing: a fish and chip supper overlooking the water at Broadford.
 And what fish and chips they were!
-We both agree they were the best we’ve ever tasted (and we’ve been eating fish and chips all our lives!)
+We both agreed they were the best we’d ever tasted (and we’ve been eating fish and chips all our lives!)

 Looking back now, we often ask ourselves why we didn’t stay for a second night on the Isle of Skye.
 The island surely demanded more of our time.
 We could have stayed a week…or a lifetime.